jasperjs/jasper-application/README.md

 4. Run `grunt` to build created application
 5. Browse to 'index.html' to see the application

-To test application run `grunt test`
+To test application run `grunt test`.

 Altogether: